Eurekainc/laravel-blogger/README.md

    - install with composer,
    - do the database migration, copy the config file over (done with `php artisan vendor:publish`)
    - chmod/chown the `public/blog_images/` directory so featured images can be uploaded for each blog post
-   - and then add 1 method to your `\App\User` file (`canManageBlogEtcPosts()`
+   - and then add 1 method to your `\App\User` file (`canManageHessamPosts()`
    - __but please see the install instructions to get everything up and working__

 ## Important notes

-1) Anyone who can manage blog posts (defined by the `canManageBlogEtcPosts()` method you add to your User model) can submit any HTML which is echoed out.
+1) Anyone who can manage blog posts (defined by the `canManageHessamPosts()` method you add to your User model) can submit any HTML which is echoed out.
 This is a security issue.
 If you don't trust the content you should add a custom view and escape the blog content before echoing it, and set `use_custom_view_files` in the config to false.

 2) if `use_custom_view_files` is enabled in the config (which it is by default), it means that any post with a custom view file set (details in the docs) can include any file within `/resources/views/custom_blog_posts`, which blade will execute.
 This package gives no method to edit any file within that directory though.

 ## How to customise the blog views/templates

-After doing the correct `vendor:publish`, all of the default template files will be found in /resources/views/vendor/blogetc/ and are easy to edit to match your needs.
+After doing the correct `vendor:publish`, all of the default template files will be found in /resources/views/vendor/hessam/ and are easy to edit to match your needs.

 ### Customizing admin views
-If you need to customize the admin view, just copy the files from `vendor/webdevetc/blogetc/src/Views/blogetc_admin` to
+If you need to customize the admin view, just copy the files from `vendor/hessamdev/hessam/src/Views/hessam_admin` to
-`resources/views/vendor/blogetc_admin`
+`resources/views/vendor/hessam_admin`
 Then you can modify them just like any other view file.

 ## Routes

 It will auto set all required routes (both public facing, and admin backend).
-There are some config options (such as changing the /blog/ url to something else), which can be done in the blogetc.php file.
+There are some config options (such as changing the /blog/ url to something else), which can be done in the hessam.php file.

 ## Config options
 All config options have comments which describe what they do.
-Please just refer to the `blogetc.php` file in your /config/ dir.
+Please just refer to the `hessam.php` file in your /config/ dir.

 ### Custom User Model
 You can change the default user model through the config file